 Some say throwing a baseball “like a girl” is a bad thing; Jeneane Lesko begs to differ.
 Vine Line caught up with the All-American Girls Professional Baseball League president and former left-handed pitcher when the AAGPBL was being honored during the 1940s celebration at Wrigley Field in early June.
 It’s worth noting the 79-year-old southpaw toed the major league rubber for her ceremonial first pitch and fired a heater right into the catcher’s mitt.

-To read the entire interview, pick up the June issue of Vine Line.
+To read the complete interview with Lesko, pick up the August issue of Vine Line.

-To read the full interview, pick up the May issue of Vine Line, on sale at select Chicago-area retailers.
+To read the full interview, pick up the May issue at the ballpark or at Chicago-area retailers.
 Or subscribe to Vine Line, the official magazine of the Chicago Cubs, for just $29.95.